mhalcrow/markdown-cv/index.md

 # Michael Halcrow

 <div id="webaddress">
-<a href="mailto:mikehalcrow@gmail.com">mikehalcrow@gmail.com</a>
+<a href="mailto:cvzero@halcrow.us">cvzero@halcrow.us</a>
 </div>

 ## Overview

-I seek a leadership opportunity applying deep security expertise to unique challenges.

-I have 20 years of experience in the security industry.
-My most noteable technical accomplishments include <a href="https://www.linuxjournal.com/article/9400">eCryptfs</a> and <a href="https://lwn.net/Articles/639427/">fs-crypt</a>, both of which are part of the upstream Linux kernel.
+I have 20 years of experience in operating systems and security.
+My most noteable technical accomplishments include <a href="https://www.linuxjournal.com/article/9400">eCryptfs</a> and <a href="https://lwn.net/Articles/639427/">fs-crypt</a>, both of which are features of the upstream Linux kernel.
 My technology encrypts billions of Android devices across the globe.

 As an Engineering Manager I led a team that designed, built, and shipped to GA